LGN520/farreach-public/docs/netreach-voting-v2.md

 			- Sendback GETRES_NEXIST
 	+ GETREQ: sendback GETRES
 	+ TODO: PUTREQ_POP (population)
-		* TODO: If key already exists in CKVS, the status must be deleted.
-In this case, we can use PUTRES_POP to validate the entry
+		* TODO: Sendback PUTRES, add key in CKVS with status = 0 and seq = 1, trigger population (k, v, hashidx)
+		* NOTE: key cannot exist in CKVS (key is cached so vote cannot be zero; DEL cannot invalidate the entry, which only sets a special status of value)
 - Controller-side processing
 	+ controller/periodic_backup.py for periodic backup; controller/cache_update.py for cache population
 	+ TODO: if cache is full, eviction is required; performing eviction in data plane for atomicity is resouce-consuming (proportional to value length)